What Is Scope in Project Management?

 First off, scope can refer to either product scope or project scope.
 It's important to know the difference:

-- Project scope, on the other hand, is the work that must be done in order to deliver a product according to the product's scope (required functions and features).
+- Project scope is the work that must be done in order to deliver a product according to the product's scope (required functions and features)

-Project scope is the common understanding among stakeholders about what goes into a project and what factors define its success.
-A project's scope is made up of the functionalities or specifications outlined in the requirements.
+Project scope is the common understanding among stakeholders about what goes into a project and the factors that define its success.
+A project's scope is made up of the functionalities or specifications outlined in its requirements.

 According to the PMBOK: "Managing project scope is primarily concerned with defining and controlling what is and is not included in the project.”

 Here's where we get down to the process of building that scope statement.
-The PMBOK recognizes 6 major scope management processes involved in managing and defining a project's parameters.
+The PMBOK recognizes six major scope management processes involved in managing and defining a project's parameters.
 These are:

 1. Planning scope management: A scope management plan is created based on input from the project plan, the project charter, and consultation with stakeholders.